-Kansas has specific regulations for landlords and tenants entering into a lease agreement.
-Some major regulations are as follows:
+Kansas Statutes, Chapter 58, Article 25 has specific regulations for landlords and tenants entering a lease agreement.
+Some major disclosures are as follows:

 If the rental property is unfurnished, a landlord can collect up to one month’s rent as a security deposit from the tenant.
-They can collect up to 1.5 months’ rent if it’s furnished. (§ 58-2550)
+They can collect up to 1.5 months’ rent if it’s furnished.

-Landlord Right of Entry:
+Landlord Right of Entry

-A landlord must provide reasonable written or verbal notice to a tenant before entering the rental property. (§ 58-2557)
+A landlord must provide reasonable written or verbal notice to a tenant before entering the rental property (§ 58-2557).

 The Kansas residential lease agreement template below defines all necessary rental terms and can be downloaded in PDF or Word format.